Steve Hopkins (Mississippi politician)

 Steve Hopkins (born June 30, 1962) is an American Republican politician.
-He is a member of the Mississippi House of Representatives, having represented the state's 7th House district, composed of DeSoto County, since 2016.
+He is a former member of the Mississippi House of Representatives, representing the 7th district, composed of DeSoto County, from 2016 to 2024.

 Biography

 Steve Hopkins was born on June 30, 1962, in Memphis, Tennessee.
 He has graduated from Southaven High School, Northwest Mississippi Junior College, and the University of Mississippi.
 He is a resident of Southaven, Mississippi, and a Quality Assurance team member at FedEx.
 In 2016, he became a member of the Mississippi House of Representatives, representing Mississippi's 7th House district, composed of DeSoto County.